etlegacy/etlegacy/README.md

 Compile and install
 -----------------------------------------------------------------------------

-### Linux

-* option A: **command line**

-In terminal run:

-    $ mkdir build && cd build && cmake-gui ..

-If you do not wish to install ET:Legacy system-wide simply run:

-    $ make

 To install the binaries system-wide, you need to compile ET:Legacy with hardcoded fs_basepath.

-First adjust the following variables in CMake:
+The following variables can be adjusted in CMake:
   * **INSTALL_DEFAULT_BASEDIR**: sets default *fs_basepath*, i.e. where etl and etlded
     executables look for data files.
 In most cases it is CMAKE_INSTALL_PREFIX+INSTALL_DEFAULT_MODDIR.
     Defaults to empty value, because we want *fs_basepath* to be the current working directory